23 Chilgoza sacks worth over Rs10m stolen on gunpoint

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WANA: Some unidentified gunmen on Wednesday night stole 23 sacks of Chilgoza (pine nuts) from a warehouse at Bypass Road, Wana, South Waziristan.
+WANA: As many as unidentified gunmen on Wednesday night stolen 23 sacks of Chilgoza (pine nuts) from a warehouse at bypass road Wana, South Waziristan.

-WANA: Some unidentified gunmen on Wednesday night stole 23 sacks of Chilgoza (pine nuts) from a warehouse at Bypass Road, Wana, South Waziristan.
+WANA: As many as unidentified gunmen on Wednesday night stolen 23 sacks of Chilgoza (pine nuts) from a warehouse at bypass road Wana, South Waziristan.